Travel Impacts

 Accessible car parking changes: City Hill

-From Friday 1 March accessible parking on the corner of Constitution Avenue and London Circuit will be moved to face Constitution Avenue.
+Accessible parking on the corner of Constitution Avenue and London Circuit has moved to face Constitution Avenue.

-The original car spaces will be closed for construction use, and this change will be in effect until July 2024.
+The original car spaces will be closed for construction use, and this change will be in effect until the end of 2024.

 Journey planning and support